Civil & Family Protection

 Strategic, Evidence-Driven, Personal

 Where injunction cases overlap with divorce or custody in Miami-Dade family court, the strategy must account for both venues.
 A finding in injunction court can be admitted in family court under Fla.
-Stat. § 61.13.
-A poorly preserved record in injunction court becomes a permanent liability in custody negotiations.
+Stat.
+61.13.
 The reverse is also true: facts established in family court can shape what is admissible at the injunction hearing.
+The two cases cannot be handled in isolation.

 Frequently Asked Questions